-- On a Windows computer, press
+- On Chrome for Windows, press

 F12and click the console tab.

-- On a Mac, press
+- On Chrome for Mac, press

-Shift+Apple+Iand click the console tab.
+fn+F12and click the console tab.

 A helpful tool for finding out what's wrong with a JSON Web Token (JWT) is the official JWT debugger, which allows you to create and validate tokens against the project secret.
 When working tokens, make sure the "secret base64 encoded" checkbox is selected because our secret is Base64-encoded already.